mvolkmann/blog/src/swift/Xcode.md

 After following the setup instructions above, the first time the app is run in the Simulator a dialog will appear for selecting the project directory to watch.
+This directory must include a `.xcodeproj` file.
 Alternatively, click the menu bar icon for the InjectionIII app and select "Add Directory".

-After selecting this another dialog will appear for selecting the `.xcodeproj` project file to watch.
+After selecting the project directory, another dialog will appear for selecting the `.xcodeproj` project file that defines the project to be updated.

-Another dialog will appear requesting access to ?.
+If the directory being watched nested inside the `Desktop` or `Documents` directory, another dialog will appear requesting access to permission to access files in those directories.

-After making code changes and saving them, click on the Simulator to trigger rebuilding and reloading the app.
+After making code changes and saving them, make the Simulator the active app in order to trigger updating and reloading the app.

-THIS WORKED ONE TIME, BUT I CANNOT GET IT TO WORK FOR ANOTHER PROJECT!
+To do this, click the Simulator or press cmd-tab to toggle to it.
+The need to do this is annoying, but it does allow multiple files to be updated before the app is reloaded in the Simulator.

+It seems that some changes do not get injected into the running app.
+For example changes to property initial values do not take effect.